'Sauna Reading Group', 2016 onwards

-- As this is an adaptation of a Finnish custom, but with guests from a variety of cultures, the group can decide together wether to adopt the scandivian uniform of just a towel or more modest swimwear is the appropriate dresscode.
+- As this is an adaptation of a Finnish custom, but with guests from a variety of cultures, the group can decide together wether to adopt the scandivian uniform of just a towel or more modest swimwear.

-- This is a discussion but feel free to stay silent until ready to speak, or not at all if it leaves you untalkative.
+- This is a discussion but please feel free to stay silent until ready to speak, or not at all if it leaves you untalkative.
 Listen to your body.

-- After the sauna we will move to a nearby pub for a discussion or debrief about the preceding discussion.
+- After the sauna we will move to the nearby riverfront Mayflower pub for a discussion or debrief about the preceding discussion.

-- Each of these guidelines is up for negotiation, depending on the dynamics of each group.
+- Each of these guidelines is up for negotiation, depending on the dynamics of the group.